See if any of this sounds true to you.

 Double-glazing is a fantastic invention.
 It’s stronger than single glazing, more secure, it’s practically draught-proof (apart from the trickle vents built into the window – more on that later), it keeps out noise and it keeps in heat.

 UK homes built in the post-war years and earlier, with all of their timber frame windows and cavity wall insulations, are naturally leaky and draughty.
 But that was actually a good thing, because it brought in fresh, cold, dry air through what building physics engineers call “unregulated ventilation“, and what we call “draughts“.
+High levels of ventilation were often needed to fuel the open fireplaces.

 Washing, cooking and breathing all create moist air in the home.
 In a double-glazed home, this moist, warm air gets stale, especially in winter when windows are shut tight.
 This has to be dealt with or it causes condensation, humidity and, as a consequence, health problems like asthma.